|

 7. Graphical patterns and designs

-Pha kiao was formerly used for outer garments by the King's consorts.
 Today, Khomapastr's pha kiao is most suitable for interior design such as curtains, cushions, pillows and other home decorative items.

-Where To Find Khomapastr Stores
+Finding Khomapastr Stores

 For those of you who travel to Bangkok, you can see Khomapastr's grand showcase at the Vimarnmek Teak Palace that belonged to the late King Rama V.